Dievole Chianti Classico DOCG 2014, Tuscany, Italy. 13.5%

 - Ceased using herbicides and pesticides.
 Organic and biodynamic methods replaced this, with Certification in 2017;

 - Replaced the international grape varieties with those indigenous to Tuscany;

 - Started to harvest the grapes earlier, when they are ripe but not over mature;

 - Replaced cultured yeast with wild yeast for fermentations;

 - Removed Cabernet and Merlot from their Chianti Classico.
 It is now 100% Sangiovese;

-- Discarded small toasted-oak barriques.
-These were replaced with traditional large Slavonian oak botti to avoiding wood flavours;
+- Discarded small toasted-oak barriques in maturation, replacing them with traditional large Slavonian oak botti, avoiding wood flavours;

-- Changed the label to show the difference from older vintages.
+- Changed the label to differentiate from older vintages.